- About Us

 The US Environmental Protection Agency (EPA) has announced the Charlotte area’s final designation under the new 2008 ozone standard.
 The Charlotte “Metrolina” region will be a “marginal non-attainment” area; however, some parts of the region previously classified as non-attainment will now be classified as “attainment.”
 A non-attainment area is an area designated by the EPA that does not meet the National Ambient Air Quality Standards (NAAQS).

 The Charlotte region does not meet federal air quality standards for ground-level ozone pollution.
-The Clean Air Act requires CRTPO to demonstrate that its Transportation Improvement Program (TIP) and Long Range Transportation Plan (LRTP) do not harm air quality.
-The process by which CRTPO demonstrates that the TIP and LRTP will not lead to the region exceeding established ozone standards is referred to as “conformity.”
+The Clean Air Act requires CRTPO to demonstrate that its Transportation Improvement Program (TIP) and Metrolina Transportation Plan (MTP) do not harm air quality.
+The process by which CRTPO demonstrates that the TIP and MTP will not lead to the region exceeding established ozone standards is referred to as “conformity.”

 What is Transportation Conformity?